About Streamlit in Snowflake¶

 Billing considerations for Streamlit in Snowflake¶

-Resources are required to run the Streamlit app and to run the app’s queries.
-You must choose a virtual warehouse that runs both.
-This warehouse remains active while the app’s web-socket connection is active.
-The web-socket connection expires approximately 15 minutes after its last use.
+Streamlit in Snowflake requires a virtual warehouse to run a Streamlit app and to perform SQL queries.
+To run a Streamlit app, you must select a single virtual warehouse to run both the app itself and its queries.
+This warehouse remains active while the app’s WebSocket connection is active.
+The WebSocket connection, which keeps the Streamlit app’s virtual warehouse active, expires approximately 15 minutes after the app’s last use.

 Guidelines for selecting a warehouse in Streamlit in Snowflake¶